-On this page you can create your Bluehost account password upon which you will get an introductory email which has your account information.
+On this step you can create your account password upon which you will get an introductory email which has your account information.
 Save it.

-It’s time to setup your WordPress site.
-Enter Bluehost control panel by clicking on “Login” on the top right of the front page navigation and filling in your login details.
-In the “Home” tab of the “Hosting” area in the control panel, scroll down the page, locate and click on “Install WordPress” in the “Website” section as seen in the image below.
+It’s time to set up your WordPress site.
+Enter the control panel by clicking on “Login” on the top right of the front page navigation and filling in your login details.
+In the “Home” tab of the “Hosting” area in the control panel, scroll down the page, find and click on “Install WordPress” in the “Website” section.

 Step 6: Start a brand new WordPress install

-This will take you to the Bluehost Mojo Marketplace, a system that helps you install WordPress on your domain name and hosting space without needing any prior experience or tech know-how.
-Click on the large “Install” button as seen below to start a brand new install.
+This will take you to the Mojo Marketplace, a system that helps you install WordPress on your domain name and hosting space without needing any prior experience or tech know-how.
+Click on the large “Install” button to start a brand new install.